Menu

 Grayscale Design System

-What you see here is just a small glimpse of the larger design system.
-While I was working on the main HUD and overall game architecture, Most of the screens were built in grayscale to focus purely on structure, clarity, and interaction.
-As the experience evolved, I started building consistency & reusable components in parallel, so engineers & the team could test & iterate.
-We needed to move quickly for testing and experimentation — so the system had to be flexible, scalable, and easy to adapt as new ideas emerged.
+A small glimpse of the larger design system.
+Most of the screens were built in grayscale to focus purely on structure, clarity, and interaction.
+As the experience evolved, I started building consistency & reusable components in parallel, so engineers & the team could test & iterate quickly.
+The system had to be flexible, scalable, and easy to adapt as new ideas emerged.

 A living system that evolved with the product - balancing speed, clarity, and collaboration.